How to Check your Schedule for School? – Find Classes for Next Year

 1. High School Scheduling:

-• Finalization of schedules: In many high schools, class schedules are finalized by the guidance counselor or the principal sometime before the start of the school year.
+• Finalization of schedules: In many high schools, the guidance counselor or the principal finalizes class schedules sometime before the start of the school year.

 • When to expect your schedule: Typically, students might get their schedules about a week before school commences.
 This is not a universal practice but is ordinary in many schools.